James Street (novelist): Death

 Following that rant, however, again according to Jarrad, Street presented the broadcasting awards warmly and politely.
 Jarrad specifically mentioned the firm and affectionate handshake from Street at the presentation of the award.
 However, shortly after the ceremony, Street "laid his head on the table like a baby," dead of a fatal heart attack.
 Jarrad speculated that the "explosion" of Street's vehement rant may have been the stress that caused his fatal heart attack.

 Scott Jarrad's letter was recorded by professional actors and made into the short film, A Colleague's Tribute to Southern Author James Street.
 Included is a gallery of 32 private family photographs.
-Several are also included in the short film produced by James Street's nephew, Elliott Street, and also Jerry Griffin of The Performance Gallery in Atlanta, Georgia.
+Several are also included in the short film produced by James Street's nephew, Elliott Street, and Jerry Griffin of The Performance Gallery in Atlanta, Georgia.